 Before buying wood at a home improvement store, check for places to buy scrap wood in your community because it will likely save you even more money.

-3) Calculate How Much Sand You’ll Need Based on Your Budget
+3) Calculate How Much Sand You’ll Need

 Next up is the actual sand.
 When you know the dimensions for your project, it’s easy to figure out how much sand you will need for a sandbox using an online sand calculator.
 Input the width, length, and height of your sandbox in the calculator, and it will tell you exactly how many cubic yards of sand you’ll need.